 Hashtags can help more people find your content on social media.
 Learn when to use hashtags and how to know which ones are most likely to give your posts a boost.

 These days, the pound sign isn’t just used to denote apartment numbers.
 On the contrary, the symbol on the “3” key can now be seen all over the web and is a crucial part of the social media landscape.

 A type of label, the hashtag helps users connect and share information on topics of mutual interest.
 Similarly, marketers can use hashtags to increase campaign awareness and fan engagement.
-According to a study by Buddy Media, tweets featuring hashtags enjoy twice the engagement of tweets that don’t have them.
+Tweets featuring hashtags enjoy more engagement than tweets that don’t have them.
 Twitter, Instagram, Facebook, and Google+ all encourage members to use hashtags to get more eyes on their content.